Curriculum and Requirements

 Medical Record Transcribing—Applied Technology Diploma

+Please be advised that no new students are being admitted into this program.
 Upon completion of this ATD, students will earn 33 credits toward the AS degree in Office Administration/ Medical Administrative Specialist.

 Students entering the program must take the TABE and achieve the state-required scores in order to receive their certificate.

 A minimum of 25 percent of the program, other than credit-by-examination, must be earned in residence at PHSC.
 A grade point average of not less than 2.0 or "C" must be achieved to receive a diploma.
-Only those courses that are part of the program are included in computing the GPA for applied technology diploma programs.
+Only those courses that are part of the program are included in computing the GPA for Applied Technology Diploma programs.

 In order to receive a diploma in Medical Coder/Biller or Medical Record Transcribing, students must achieve the state-required TABE score.
 TABE remediation is provided in the Teaching-Learning Centers.
 A diploma will not be issued until the student attains satisfactory TABE scores.